HRam0s0/Tese_Bitcoin_volatility_clean/README.md

 This repository is intended as a clean and shareable version of the project.

 Large intermediate files, cached model outputs, trained models and personal thesis documents are not included in this repository.

+---

+## 11. Author and Copyright

+Author: Hugo Miguel Val de Ramos

+This repository contains code and materials developed as part of an academic dissertation on Bitcoin volatility forecasting.

+Unless otherwise stated, the code and documentation in this repository are authored by Hugo Miguel Val de Ramos.

+All rights reserved.

+This repository is made publicly available for academic, portfolio and transparency purposes.
+Reuse, redistribution or modification of the code should only be made with proper attribution and, where necessary, prior permission from the author.